 Pursuant to the terms of an Agreement and Plan of Merger dated March 6, 2015, by and among Zeta, Kura Operations, Inc. and Prior Kura, at the Effective Time, each share of Prior Kura common stock outstanding immediately prior to the Effective Time was exchanged for one-half (0.5) of a share of our common stock.
 We issued an aggregate of 14,508,177 shares of our common stock upon such exchange of the Prior Kura common stock outstanding.
-In addition, at the Effective Time, we assumed Prior Kura's 2014 Equity Incentive Plan that was in existence immediately prior to the Effective Time and concurrently approved the amendment and restatement of the Prior Kura 2014 Equity Incentive Plan, pursuant to our Amended and Restated 2014 Equity Incentive Plan, or 2014 Plan, which became effective in April 2015.
-Refer to Note 12, Equity Incentive Plan for detailed discussion of the 2014 Plan.
+The Merger was accounted for as a reverse merger and a capital transaction.
+Prior Kura is the acquirer for accounting purposes and Zeta is the acquired company.